MIND YOUR LIVER. IT NEEDS YOU. ™

 These tools make it possible to catch damage earlier, avoid invasive procedures, and reach more people — especially young adults who may never think they need testing at all.

-What if a single drop of blood could reveal what’s happening in your liver — before symptoms even show up?
+What if a single drop of blood could reveal what’s happening in your liver, before symptoms even show up?
 That’s the future researchers are building right now.
 Biomarkers are measurable substances in your body (like proteins, enzymes, or genes) that can act as early warning signs for liver disease.
 Instead of waiting for damage to show up in a scan or blood test, scientists are tracking these subtle shifts in your biology to detect liver dysfunction earlier than ever.

-Most liver damage happens silently — by the time symptoms show, the disease is often advanced.
+Most liver damage happens silently.
+By the time symptoms show, the disease is often advanced.

 Biomarkers allow doctors and researchers to identify problems before they become visible or irreversible.